ChordEdit: One-Step Low-Energy Transport for Image Editing¶

 Existing image editing methods face a dilemma between two camps:

-- Multi-step methods (DDIM+PnP, FlowEdit, etc.): Require 30-50 inference steps, with runtimes ranging from 7-80 seconds, making real-time interaction impossible.
+- Multi-step methods (DDIM+PnP, FlowEdit, etc.): Require 30-50 inference steps, with running times ranging from 7 to 80 seconds, making real-time interaction impossible.

-- One-step trained methods (SwiftEdit): Require training specialized inversion networks, sacrificing model-agnosticism and relying on precise inversion.
+- Trained one-step methods (SwiftEdit): Require training specialized inversion networks, sacrificing model-agnosticism and relying on precise inversion.

 - Training-free differential methods (InfEdit, FlowEdit): Work well on multi-step models but fail completely on one-step models—resulting in severe object distortion and collapse of non-edited regions.

 The distillation process of one-step models makes the mapping from text conditions to vector fields highly non-linear and sensitive.
-A naive editing field (target drift - source drift) is essentially the arithmetic difference between two large-magnitude, diverging trajectories, producing an unstable high-energy control field.
-In multi-step models, this instability is gradually absorbed through iterative small-step integration; however, in one-step models, the entire path must be covered in a single step, where the massive integration step size sharply magnifies errors, leading to total editing failure.
+The naive edit field (target drift - source drift) is essentially the arithmetic difference between two large-magnitude, divergent trajectories, producing an unstable high-energy control field.
+In multi-step models, this instability is gradually absorbed through iterative small-step integration.
+However, in one-step models, the process must be completed in a single step; the massive integration step size dramatically amplifies errors, leading to total editing failure.

-The goal is to enable high-fidelity text-guided image editing for one-step T2I models under the premise of being training-free and inversion-free, while maintaining real-time speeds.
+How to achieve high-fidelity text-guided image editing for one-step T2I models under the premise of being training-free and inversion-free, while maintaining real-time speed.

-The authors move beyond the approach of "simple arithmetic on drifts" and redefine the editing problem as a dynamic optimal transport (OT) problem—finding a low-energy transport path between the source and target distributions.
-Starting from the Benamou-Brenier framework, they derive a theoretically guaranteed control field estimator.
+The authors move beyond the "simple arithmetic on drift" approach, redefining the editing problem as a dynamic optimal transport (OT) problem—finding a low-energy transport path between the source and target distributions.
+Building on the Benamou-Brenier framework, a theoretically guaranteed control field estimator is derived.

 6. Core Idea¶

-Use time-weighted averaging instead of naive differentiation to construct a low-energy, low-variance Chord control field, allowing one-step large-step integration to complete the editing transport stably.
+Replace naive differentiation with time-weighted averaging to construct a low-energy, low-variance Chord control field, allowing editing transport to be stably completed even with one-step large-step integration.

 Method¶